jalayrupera/comfyui-gemini-generator-nodes/README.md

-# ComfyUI Character Generation Nodes
+# ComfyUI Character Generator Nodes

 A collection of custom nodes for ComfyUI that uses Google's Gemini API to generate Character backstories and corresponding Stable Diffusion prompts for character portrait generation.